CFBench: A Comprehensive Constraints-Following Benchmark for LLMs

 \subsubsection{Quality Evaluation}

-To thoroughly investigate the quality of CFBench, we randomly selected 100 samples for assessment.
-Three professional data inspectors conducted a meticulous evaluation, resulting in high-quality rates of 94$\%$ for instructions, 94$\%$ for responses, and 93$\%$ for checklists, as shown in Appendix Tab. \ref{High-Quality Rate}.
-Additionally, three experts provided averaged scores for the outputs of Qwen2-7B-Instruct on a 0-1 scale.
-The kappa coefficient between GPT-4o PSR and expert evaluations approached 0.77, underscoring the superiority of the PSR evaluation method and metrics, even when applied to smaller models.
-Further details are provided in the Appendix Tab. \ref{kappa coefficient}.
-In conclusion, CFBench is a high-quality benchmark, both in terms of data and evaluation.
+To investigate CFBench's quality, we randomly selected 100 samples for assessment.
+Three professional data inspectors evaluated them, resulting in high-quality rates of 94\% for instructions, 94\% for gold answers, and 93\% for checklists (see Appendix Table \ref{High-Quality Rate}).
+Additionally, three experts rated Qwen2-7B-Instruct outputs on a 0-1 scale.
+The kappa coefficient between GPT-4o PSR and expert evaluations was 0.77, highlighting the effectiveness of the PSR evaluation method and metrics, even for smaller models.
+Further details are in Appendix Table \ref{kappa coefficient}.